Gosky 10×42 HD Roof Prism Binoculars

 First Impression of the Gosky 10×42 binoculars

 The first impression is pretty good.
-The binoculars are compact, lightweight, and comfortable to hold because rubber-armored housing provides a good grip.
+The binoculars are compact, light, easy to hold and the rubber-armored housing provides good grip.

-The binoculars alone, without the strap and lens cover, weigh less than 20 ounces.
+The binoculars alone, without the strap and lens cover, weighs less than 20 ounces.
 This makes it more of a lightweight among the 10 x 42 binoculars.

 Mechanics